Hands-On Exploration for Kids at Wisconsin's Discovery World

 Last Updated: 7/6/2016

 By Laurie Arendt

-Wisconsin’s newest museum is also its most aptly named.
-Discovery World at Pier Wisconsin on Milwaukee’s lakefront lets visitors explore the surface vessels that once ruled the Great Lakes, take a close look at the creatures that still call that water home, and explore the practical wonders of man-made creativity.
+Milwaukee's science museum for kids and other young-at-heart explorers, with a rule of "please touch," is most aptly named.
+Discovery World at Pier Wisconsin on Milwaukee’s lakefront lets visitors explore the surface vessels that once ruled the Great Lakes, take a close look at the creatures that still call that water home and learn about the practical wonders of man-made creativity.